gulakkoc/My_Projects/README.md

 Helloo!!

-In this repository, you all can find a variety of data analysis projects that includes some projects with Excel, Power BI, SQL, Python and Tableau.
+In this repository, you all are going to find a variety of data analysis projects that includes some projects with Excel, Power BI, SQL, Python and Tableau.

-You will find a link inside the folders for Tableau dashboards..
+There are also links inside the folders for my Tableau Public profile and Tableau dashboards..

 Have fun !! :)